 Custodial credit risk is the risk that in the event of a bank failure, the School District's deposits may not be returned to it.
 The School District does not have a deposit policy for custodial credit risk.
-At June 30, 2020, School District had deposits with a carrying amount of \$2,103,915.91, which includes \$615,422.97 in Certificate of Deposits that are reported as investments.
-The School District has a bank balance of \$2,616,763.42.
-The bank balances insured by Federal depository insurance were \$750,000.00 and the bank balances collateralized with securities by the pledging financial institution's trust department or agent in the School District's name were \$1,866,763.42.
+At June 30, 2020, School District had deposits with a carrying amount of \$7,747,314.51, and a bank balance of \$9,722,856.40.
+The bank balances insured by Federal depository insurance were \$780,804.27 and the bank balances collateralized with securities held by the pledging financial institution or by the pledging financial institution's trust department or agent in the School District's name were \$93,372.86.